parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Not dry and uninspiring.

-^ We'd honestly expected SA Con to be really dry.
+^ ^ PARIS: We'd honestly expected SA Con to be really dry.
 But it wasn't.

 ---